Classical Literature and Philosophy BA

 Assessment

-While we usually use a mixture of exams and essays, you may also be assessed on oral presentations or group work in some modules.
-We work hard at Leeds to make other innovative and inclusive assessment options available too.
+We use diverse types of assessment designed to deliver key skills essential for the world of work: to think clearly and critically, to speak well, and to write persuasively.
+Exams and essays are a part of this, but we also use poster presentations, reflective commentaries and narrated slideshow presentations.
+You may also be assessed on oral presentations or group work in some modules.
+We work hard at Leeds to make other innovative and inclusive assessment options available, too.
 Our aim is to make sure you develop skills not only in your chosen subjects, but also ones which you can take into your future career.

 Entry requirements